thnguyendev/phpcore/README.md

         }
     }
     ```
 5. As you see, the routes need HomeController class with the method index().
 A controller class can have any name that you like but it must be derived from PHPWebCore/Controller class.
 The name "HomeController" comes from ASP.NET Core.
-Moreover, the index() method can take 1 parameter or nothing at all.
+Moreover, the index() method can take 1 argument or nothing at all.
 The index() method will call view() method and pass "name" to $args.
 Now, we create a folder name "Controllers" inside "app" folder and create a file "HomeController.php".
 Please note that the name of the php file must be the same as the class name.
     * HomeController.php
     ```php
     namespace App\Controllers;